Achieving Peace and Order: How to Prepare for the New Year with Confidence

 Introducing the Focus Five

 For decades, I’ve ended each year with the same tried-and-true ritual, which I call the "Focus Five": plan, automate, ensure, declutter, and confirm.
-Clients consistently report lower stress levels and fewer January mistakes as a result.
+Clients consistently report lower stress levels and fewer mistakes in January as a result.

 1. Plan: Review Your Budget and Goals